 Harry Rubenstein is cradling the small red leather-bound book in his hands as if it were a baby bird.
 He lets it fall open, and this back room at the Smithsonian's Museum of American History is suddenly filled with the wafting aroma of old yellowed pages.

-Left behind after Jefferson's excisions: every miracle, every hint of the divinity of Jesus.
+Left behind in those edited Bibles after Jefferson's excisions: every miracle, every hint of the divinity of Jesus.
 So his New Testament has no loaves and fishes, no walking on water, no water into wine, no Resurrection.
 Jefferson dismissed such passages as superstition.
 What he wanted was something more straightforward, as reflected in the title he gave the work: The Philosophy and Life of Jesus of Nazareth.

 "This project is purely of the Enlightenment: Rewrite the Bible," says Rubenstein, the Smithsonian's chair of politics and reform.
-And his bold experiment ran squarely against the grain of American culture.
+Popular as Jefferson was, his bold experiment ran squarely against the grain of American culture.

-"He was attacked," adds Laura Duff, a Smithsonian expert in 17th Century America.
-"People wrote how he was an infidel, and how you'd have to hide your Bible."
+"He was attacked for what he did," adds Laura Duff, a Smithsonian expert in 17th Century America.
+"People wrote how he was an infidel, and how in Jefferson's America you'd have to hide your Bible."